Justine Allain Chapman: Ordained ministry

 Allain Chapman was ordained in the Church of England as a deacon in 1993 and as a priest in 1994.
 From 1993 to 1996, she served her curacy at Christ Church and St Paul, Forest Hill in the Diocese of Southwark.
 She served as Vicar of St Paul's Church, Clapham between 1996 and 2004.
 She was a member of General Synod of the Church of England from 2000 to 2004, having been elected by the clergy of the Diocese of Southwark as one of their representatives.
 In 2004, she joined the South East Institute for Theological Education (SEITE) as Director of Mission and Pastoral Studies.
 She was additionally Vice-Principal of the SEITE between 2007 and 2013.

 In March 2013, it was announced that Allain Chapman had been appointed as the Archdeacon of Boston in the Diocese of Lincoln; this would bring the number of archdeacons in the diocese to three.
 She was installed as archdeacon during a service at Lincoln Cathedral on 8 September 2013.
 In 2015, she was elected a member of General Synod of the Church of England for the Diocese of Lincoln.

+In March 2025 it was announced that she had been appointed to be Director of Pastoral Studies and Tutor in Practical Theology for the Eastern Region Ministry Course (ERMC), taking up her new role on 11 August 2025 (and resigning her archdeaconry on or around that date).